In a UK shooting, six people were killed, including a suspected gunman.

 “I ask everyone to remain calm, heed police instructions, and let our emergency services do their jobs.”

-Local neighbours reported hearing loud bangs and gunfire before police rushed the area, according to British media.
+Residents reported hearing loud explosions and gunfire before police rushed the neighborhood, according to British media.

 Sharron, a witness who did not want to be identified, told the BBC that she heard shouting followed by numerous gunshots.